Japan set to expand state of emergency, public cools to Olympics

 Suga’s approval rate fell below those who disapproved for the first time in an NHK poll since he took office in September - by 40% to 41%.

+“It’s very unlikely we’ll see cases go down after just a month,” said Yoshihito Niki, an infectious disease specialist and professor at Showa University Hospital.

+“Japan has been called a success story and there’s been discussion about the so-called Factor X - something that makes the Japanese more resistant to the virus - but that’s a complete fantasy,” Niki said.

-Reporting by Chang-Ran Kim and Elaine Lies; Editing by Aurora Ellis and Christopher Cushing
+Reporting by Chang-Ran Kim, Elaine Lies, Mari Saito; Writing by Chang-Ran Kim; Editing by Aurora Ellis and Christopher Cushing

 Our Standards: The Thomson Reuters Trust Principles.